List of Kamen Rider Fourze characters: Kyodain

-The Space Ironmen Kyodain (宇宙鉄人キョーダイン, Uchū Tetsujin Kyōdain) are two of three Machine Organisms (機械生命体, Kikai Seimeitai) that Professor Blink created and infused with Cosmic Energy who first appear in the film Kamen Rider Fourze the Movie: Space, Here We Come!
+The Space Ironmen Kyodain (宇宙鉄人キョーダイン, Uchū Tetsujin Kyōdain) are two of the three Machine Organisms (機械生命体, Kikai Seimeitai) that Professor Blink created and infused with Cosmic Energy who first appear in the film Kamen Rider Fourze the Movie: Space, Here We Come!
 After attaining sentience and developing elitist personalities, they killed Blink and attempted to attack humanity, only for Blink and XVII to lock them in human forms and trap them on Earth.
 Despite this, the Kyodain utilize their human forms to create the front organization OSTO Legacy (オスト・レガシー, Osuto Regashī) and manipulate the Kamen Rider Club into helping them regain their full capabilities, only to be destroyed by Kamen Rider Fourze.
 (Note: The Kyodain are an homage to the protagonists from the television series Space Ironman Kyodain, which was also created by Shotaro Ishinomori.)

 In the crossover film Kamen Rider × Super Sentai × Space Sheriff: Super Hero Taisen Z, new versions of the Kyodain join Space Shocker.
 However, their sense of honor and desire to fight Gavan lead to the pair being destroyed by Space Ikadevil for acting against Space Shocker's cause.